arizon-dev/quickblaze-encrypt/README.md

 ## How it Works

 The user enters the message they would like to encrypt.
 The system then securely encrypts the message, and generates an encryption key. *The key can be used to decrypt the encrypted message.* The system then creates a new record in the database, containing the encrypted data and the encryption key.
-Once the decryption function is executed, indicating the user has viewed the message, the database record is deleted along with the encryption data and key.
+Once the decryption function is executed (indicating the user has viewed the message) the database record is deleted along with the encryption data and key.
+This means the data is now permanently lost and cannot be viewed, accessed or recovered.

 ## Author